chocolacula/easy_reflection_cpp/generator/README.md

-# er_gen
+# Easy Reflection Generator

-Code generation tool for Easy Reflection based on Clang tools.
-It combines parsed data into one json entity and forwards it to inja tempate engine.
+Code generation tool for based on Clang tools.
+It combines parsed data into json entities and forwards them to inja tempate engine.

 The format of object entity is